anusha761/portfolio/index.md

 <br>
 <br>

-#### SDLC-Q&A-AI-Assistant Using RAG , LangChain-Framework, LLM, Vector Database
+#### Gen AI - SDLC-Q&A-AI-Assistant Using RAG , LangChain-Framework, LLM, Vector Database
 This project showcases an AI-powered chatbot built using Retrieval-Augmented Generation (RAG), integrating LangChain, LLMs from HuggingFace, and ChromaDB as a vector database.
 Designed to answer domain-specific questions on the Software Development Lifecycle (SDLC), it combines intelligent retrieval with natural language generation to deliver accurate, context-aware responses, demonstrating the practical use of generative AI in enterprise IT settings.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/anusha761/SDLC-Q-A-Assistant-using-RAG-Architecture-and-LangChain-Framework)